Swaha294/ipl/README.md

 The goal of `ipl` is to provide data and functions related to IPL matches and standard cricket statistics.
-This package allows users to avail of IPL data and conduct analysis of cricketers using functions of this package, which return data on the strike rate, batting average, and other commonly used cricket statistics.
+This package allows users to avail of IPL data and conduct analysis of cricketers and IPL teams using functions of this package.

 ## Description

 The `ipl` R package consists of datasets on all IPL matches played in the years 2008-2020, and provides functions to calculate typical crickets statistics.

+Our package includes datasets on IPL matches played and cricketers in the years 2008-2020, acquired primarily from [Kaggle](https://www.kaggle.com/), which have been cleaned so users can use it directly for data analysis.
+Moreover, it comprises functions for analysis of individual cricketers and games, as well as summary statistics for the same.

 ## Installation